Lima Airport Tips

 Immigration wait times in Lima are particularly long 5am-8am and 6pm-11pm when there are usually a lot of international arrivals.

-When you go down the escalators to Immigration you first pass a set of machines on the left, which are only for Peruvian citizens.
-The E-gates in the second photo are the electronic machines that Peruvians can use if they register their passport on the machines in the first photo on the left.
+When you go down the escalators to Immigration you first pass a set of machines on the left, which are only for Peruvian citizens and residents.

 If you do not have a Peruvian passport, you don’t get to “Expedite your immigration process.”